tytydraco/yessleep/out/I_work_the_graveyard_shift_at_a_gas_stationconvenience_store_and_some_freaky_shit_has_started_happening.md

 -

 Isaac says nothing.
 He doesn't move.

+-
+-
+-
+-
+-

 After maybe 10 seconds, he starts fumbling with the object again.
-Growing antsy, I watch him for just a few seconds before speaking up.
+Growing antsy, I watch him for just a few moments before speaking up.
 "What the hell are you doing?"

 -